-(Student who has earned credit in 471 is ineligible to register for or earn credit in 472, 473.)
+3 credits Student who has earned credit in 471 is ineligible to register for or earn credit in 472, 473.)
 Prerequisites: 332 or 342 or 443 and senior standing.
 Student applies modern management principles, practices, theory to an actual problem in industry.

-560 INTRODUCTION TO HEALTH-CARE MANAGEMENT
+INTRODUCTION TO HEALTH-CARE MANAGEMENT 580

-Prerequisites: upper-college or graduate standing (Students who are required to take 301 or 600 or have completed 301 or 600 or equivalent are ineligible to take this course for credit).
-Introductory course for health professionals providing in-depth study of management and principles and concepts as applied to particular health-care organizations and health-care delivery system.
-Topics covered include (a) physical resource management, (b) human resource management including motivation, leadership, supervision, communication practices, work group dynamics with emphasis on managing health-care professionals and resources of health-care organization, and (c) principles and techniques of decision making, planning, organizing and controlling in health-care setting.
-For those registered for graduate credit, a major Prerequisite: 601, 602.
-Manufacturing or service sector systems are analyzed and modeled on a computer.
-Experimental designs, statistical significance of results, model verification and validation will be discussed.
+In HODUCTION TO HEALTH-CARE MANAGEMENT 3 2 credits Prerequisites: upper-college or graduate standing (Students who are required to take 301 or 600 or have completed 301 or 600 or equivalent are ineligible to take this course for credit).
+Introductory course for health professionals providing in-depth study of management and prin-ciples and concepts as applied to particular health-care organizations and health-care delivery system.
+Topics covered include (a) physical resource management, (b) human resource management including motivation, leadership, supervision, communication practices, work group dynamics with emphasis on managing health-care professionals and resources of health-care organization, and (c) principles and techniques of decision making, planning, organiz-ing and controlling in health-care setting.
+For those registered for graduate credit, a major research paper is required.